gerstej9/Lab-02/README.md

 * Sang Lee (for Lab-03)

 ### Time Estimate
-Number and name of feature: Feature #1: Display images
+## Number and name of feature: Feature #1: Display images

-Estimate of time needed to complete: 45min
+* Estimate of time needed to complete: 45min

-Start time: 2:50pm
+* Start time: 2:50pm

-Finish time: 3:36pm
+* Finish time: 3:36pm

-Actual time needed to complete: 46min
+* Actual time needed to complete: 46min

-Number and name of feature: Feature #2: Filter images
+## Number and name of feature: Feature #2: Filter images

-Estimate of time needed to complete: 90min
+* Estimate of time needed to complete: 90min

-Start time: 3:41
+* Start time: 3:41

-Finish time: 4:47
+* Finish time: 4:47

-Actual time needed to complete: 65 min
+* Actual time needed to complete: 65 min

-Number and name of feature: Feature #3: Style the application
+## Number and name of feature: Feature #3: Style the application

-Estimate of time needed to complete: 90min
+* Estimate of time needed to complete: 90min

-Start time: 4:55
+* Start time: 4:55

-Finish time: 5:10
+* Finish time: 5:10

-Actual time needed to complete: 15 min
+* Actual time needed to complete: 15 min

+# Day 2 - Lab 03

-Number and name of feature: Feature #1 (Day 2): Pagination
+## Number and name of feature: Feature #1 (Day 2): Pagination

-Estimate of time needed to complete: 45min
+* Estimate of time needed to complete: 45min

-Start time: 3:00pm
+* Start time: 3:00pm

-Finish time: 3:45pm
+* Finish time: 3:45pm

-Actual time needed to complete: 60min
+* Actual time needed to complete: 60min

+## Number and name of feature: Feature 2 (Day 2): Templating
+* Estimate of time needed to complete: 60min
+* Start time: 4:15
+* Finish time: 4:49
+* Actual time needed to complete: 34min

+## Number and name of feature: Feature 3 (Day 2): Styling with Flexbox
+* Estimate of time needed to complete: 30min
+* Start time: 4:50pm
+* Finish time: 5:16pm
+* Actual time needed to complete: 26min

+## Number and name of feature: Feature 4 (Day 2): Sort the images
+* Estimate of time needed to complete:
+* Start time:
+* Finish time:
+* Actual time needed to complete:

 ### Contributions